top of page

 And this is where the problem begins ⚠️

-🧠 “Energy saving” is not a technical problem
+🧠 “Energy saving” is not a technical problem.

 It is a decision-making problem.

-As a result, the system becomes something that
+As a result, the system becomes something that exists to be looked at — but not utilized 👀.

-⚖️ Similar electricity bills do not mean the same solution
+⚖️ Similar electricity bills do not mean the same solution.

 🏭 Factory A

-Implemented a full EMS.
+• Implemented a full Energy Management System (EMS).

-Measured every panel
+• Measured every panel.

-but no one had the authority to act on it.
+Despite these efforts, the electricity cost barely changed.
+This was because everyone knew where the power was coming from, but no one had the authority to act on it.

 🏭 Factory B

-Measured only a few points
+• Measured only a few points.

-🔧 A custom solution does not start with “what to install”
+🔧 A custom solution does not start with “what to install.”

-It starts with uncomfortable questions.
+It begins with uncomfortable questions.

-we often ask questions customers don’t really want to answer, such as:
+Before designing any system, we often ask questions that customers may not want to answer, such as:

 • If you see the data, what will you do differently?